oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 While initially influenced by other low-level APIs, such as OpenCL and Vulkan, the Level-Zero APIs are designed to evolve independently.
-While initially influenced by GPU archtiecture, the Level-Zero APIs are designed to be supportable across different compute device architectures, such as FPGAs, CSAs, etc.
+While initially influenced by GPU architecture, the Level-Zero APIs are designed to be supportable across different compute device architectures, such as FPGAs, CSAs, etc.

 Devices